zalando/restful-api-guidelines/README.md

 drafted and owns this document.
 Teams are responsible to fulfill these guidelines during API development and are encouraged to contribute to guideline evolution via pull requests.

-Note: These guidelines will, to some extent, remain a work in progress as our work evolves, but teams can confidently follow and trust them.
+Note: These guidelines will, to some extent, remain work in progress as our work evolves, but teams can confidently follow and trust them.